Massive Open Online Courses

 Topics include: Principles of Learning: Prior Knowledge and Knowledge Organization; Practice, Feedback, and Motivation; Learning Objectives; Assessment of Learning; Active Learning; Inclusive Teaching; Final Project, Peer Review, and Conclusion.

-Course 2 prepares science, technology, engineering, and mathematics (STEM) instructors to develop and implement teaching practices that advance the learning experiences and outcomes of both students and teachers.
+Course 2, Advancing Learning through Evidence-Based STEM Teaching, prepares science, technology, engineering, and mathematics (STEM) instructors to develop and implement teaching practices that advance the learning experiences and outcomes of both students and teachers.
 Participants will learn about effective teaching strategies and the research that supports them, including active learning and flipped classroom approaches.
-This course builds, “An Introduction to Evidence-Based Undergraduate STEM Teaching.”
-That course is recommended, but not required, as a prerequisite for participating in this course.
+While this course builds on Course 1, it is recommended but not required as a prerequisite.

 Topics include: Practice and Feedback – Peer Instruction, Problem-Based Learning; Thinking Like a Scientist – Inquiry-Based Labs; Learning Communities – Cooperative Learning, Learning through Diversity; Course Design – The Flipped Classroom; Principles and Practices – Final Project and Peer Feedback.

-These courses draw on the expertise of STEM faculty, educational researchers, and staff from university teaching centers, many of them affiliated with the Center for the Integration of Research, Teaching, and Learning (CIRTL), a network of 40 research universities collaborating in the preparation of graduate students and postdocs as future faculty members.
-There are opportunities for peer-to-peer learning, both online and locally (contact firstname.lastname@example.org for information on Cornell learning communities).
+These courses draw on the expertise of STEM faculty, educational researchers, and staff from university teaching centers, many of them affiliated with the Center for the Integration of Research, Teaching, and Learning (CIRTL), a network of 42 research universities collaborating in the preparation of graduate students and postdocs as future faculty members.
+There are opportunities for peer-to-peer learning, both online and locally.

 Acknowledgements and Usage